awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

 ALTER EXTENSION extension_name UPDATE TO 'new_version'
 ```

-For the list of supported versions of PostgreSQL extensions, see [Suppported PostgreSQL extension versions](CHAP_PostgreSQL.md#PostgreSQL.Concepts.General.FeatureSupport.Extensions)\.
+For the list of supported versions of PostgreSQL extensions, see [Supported PostgreSQL extension versions](CHAP_PostgreSQL.md#PostgreSQL.Concepts.General.FeatureSupport.Extensions)\.

 To list your currently installed extensions, use the PostgreSQL [pg\_extension](https://www.postgresql.org/docs/current/catalog-pg-extension.html) catalog in the following command\.